marinakamper/marinakamper.github.io/index.markdown

 ---

 <p style="text-align: justify">
 Hi!
 My name is Marina.
 I grew up in Stellenbosch, a student town in South Africa surrounded by mountains and never-ending vineyards.
-Growing up I loved drawing and painting (basically anything that allowed my to put some colour on a piece of paper).
+Growing up I loved drawing and painting (basically anything that allowed me to put some colour on a piece of paper).
 So of course, I went and did the most logical thing ever. . .
 I decided to go and study mechanical engineering.
 Luckily, I also love maths and drawing skills can sometimes come in handy in machine design classes.
 Engineering is great fun, but every now and then I like to do some artsy stuff as well.
 And this is what this website is for. . . a collection of (mostly random) projects I do in my free time.
 </p>